Safe On-Orbit Dislodging of Deployable Structures via Robust Adaptive MPC: On-Orbit Dislodging Problem

 \textbf{Servicer} The servicer is a multi-functional spacecraft that can perform highly complicated repairing and servicing tasks.
 We assume that the servicer includes $1$ robotic arm with a gripper that can hold the solar panel to dislodge it into a specific position to unfold it.

-We assume the frame $\mathcal{H}$ on the base of the client is stationary relative to frame $\mathcal{W}$ placed in the Earth as shown in Fig.~\ref{fig::diagram_detail}.
-Considering the client can decouple the dynamics from the solar panel automatically by its inner stabilized system.
+We assume the frame $\mathcal{L}$ is a a standard Local-Vertical Local-Horizontal(LVLH) frame placed on the center of mass(CoM) of the space station of the \textit{Client}. $\mathcal{W}$ denotes the earth-fixed frame, which should be located at the center of the Earth, as shown in Fig.~\ref{fig::diagram_detail}.
+Considering the client is a free-flying aerospace system that can adjust it motion to decouple the dynamics from the solar panel during dislodging automatically by its inner stabilized system.
 This assumption holds during the whole process of dislodging.

 Furthermore, we consider the client as a time-varying system in which the external environment may affect its stiffness properties, e.g., temperature, macro-gravity, vacuum conditions, radiation, etc.,~\cite{tribble2020space}.
 Also, we assume the dislodging contact location and orientation are ambiguous; the robot arm may not always be perpendicular to the rod, which means the $\alpha$ is not always $90^\circ$ and should also be time-varying as shown in Fig.~\ref{fig::diagram_fig1}.
+Note that the docking system is a rigid connector, as shown in Fig.~\ref{fig::diagram_fig1}, which can ensure the \textit{Servicer} keeps relative static with the space station during dislogding mission, and there is no relative decoupling dynamics needed.
 Hence, estimating unknown time-varying parameters for both the jammed component and grasping information during the dislodging under constraints becomes the biggest challenge in this task.
 We will pose this problem by dislodging the hinge from its initial position $\theta_0$ to a desired position $\theta^*$ with the calculated force applied by the servicer.
+The CoM is located at the position with distance from the pivot axis of the revolute joint as $d_s$.
+The dislodging contact position relative to the revolute joint is $d_g$.
+The angle between the z-axis of the end-effector (EE) of the robot arm on \textit{Servicer} and the central axis of the rod denotes $\alpha$, and the angle between the z-axis of EE and its perpendicualr axis relative to the central axis of the solar panel denotes $\phi$ in which $\phi = 90^\circ - \alpha$ as shown in Fig.~\ref{fig::diagram_fig1}.